CaesarXInsanium/LearnOpenGL/README.md

-# LearnOpenGL
+# Learn OpenGL

 Me following along with learnopengl.com

 ## Goals

-- learn opengl
+- learn OpenGL
 - learn more C programming
 - learn game dev
 - learn how to program

 ## Progress

-Currently on Textures chapter
+- gave up on chapter 7 two textures I have no idea what is wrong